dojo/docs/developer/design/loader/edit1.rst

 The v1.7 loader is able to load both legacy modules and AMD modules in the same application.
 This allows client applications written using the legacy API to use dojo, dijit, and other libraries that have already been rewritten with the AMD API.
 In such cases, the loader must operate synchronously, since modules written with the legacy API cannot be loaded asynchronously.

+There are two sub-modes to the legacy mode of the v1.7 loader: synchronous and cross-domain.

 Legacy Synchronous Mode
 -----------------------

 In this mode, the only difference between the v1.7 loader and previous Dojo loaders is how the loader treats the module value.
 Unlike in normal AMD API operation, legacy synchronous mode will cause all dependencies to be immediately resolved and factory functions executed, even if the related module has not been used yet.

 The loader will also assign the return value of an AMD module required by ``dojo.require`` to the object name given in ``dojo.require`` so long as that object is ``undefined`` at the time ``dojo.require`` is called.
-This behavior can be suppressed completely by setting the has feature "config-publishRequireResult" to false.
+This behavior can be suppressed completely by setting the has feature ``config-publishRequireResult`` to false.

 Legacy Cross Domain Mode
 ------------------------